sarathvr001/Public/Local LLM Chat UI/LLM_Node_UI_Setup.md

 This guide explains how I set up a **local LLM environment** using **Ollama**, created a **Node.js server** to expose the model through an API, and built a **custom HTML/CSS/JavaScript UI** as a chat interface.

 ---
+## ✅ 0.
+How to run the code

+1. Prerequisites: local Ollama3.2 LLM Model, Node.js, VS Code (Optional)
+2. Open the index.html in web browser.
+3. Run the server.js file with node (do npm 'npm start' in the 'Local LLM Chat UI' folder).
+4. Run llama3.2 model with ollama.

 ## ✅ 1.
 Overview of the Architecture